777388/InTheShadow/README.md

 Will cause a segmentation fault in websites so figure out how to monitor it.

 Simply place within your Javascript console and this will inspect all of the variables and steal their training.

+be sure to write inspectDOM() into console whenever you want this to run